KylerBaldwin/Advanced-Analytics-Lab/README.md

 # Advanced-Analytics-Lab
-A comprehensive collection of analytics, ML, and AI projects completed as part of my Advanced Analytics coursework (Fall 2025).
+A collection of analytics, ML, and AI projects completed as part of my Advanced Analytics coursework.

 ---